tslocke/hobo/doc/manual/viewhints.markdown

 The view-hints API is used internally by Hobo Rapid.
 You may not ever need to use it yourself.
 For completeness it is documented here.

-The view-hints for any model can be access using the `view_hints` method:
+The view-hints for any model can be accessed using the `view_hints` method:

     MyModel.view_hints
 {.ruby}